 In the upcoming quarter, we will monitor several items, which could change our views on fundamentals and valuations:

 - Compliance within OPEC and Russia on the announced 1.2 million barrel per day production cut.

 - Any deviations in negotiations between China and U.S. regarding 5G, intellectual property, tariffs and/or trade flows (automobiles, liquefied natural gas, soybeans).

 - Acceleration in M&A (enterprise values to 2019 EBITDA should further stimulate an already active market).

-Patrick J. McGeever is a Principal and Corporate Credit Senior Analyst at AAM with 24 years of investment experience.
-Prior to joining AAM, Pat was a Senior Vice President at Deerfield Capital Management.
-He was responsible for approximately $600 million of leveraged loan investments in the Energy, Utility, and Metal & Mining industries.
-Prior to Deerfield Capital, Pat was Director of the Oil & Gas Sector at Fitch Ratings.
-Prior to that, Pat was a Vice President of High Yield Research for ABN AMRO Incorporated covering the Oil Service and Exploration and Production Sectors and was an Associate of High Yield Research for TD Securities (USA), Inc. covering the Energy Sector.
-Pat earned a BBA in Finance from the University of Iowa and an MBA in Finance, Economics and Accounting from the University of Chicago.
+Patrick McGeever is a Principal and Corporate Credit Senior Analyst at AAM with 25 years of investment experience.
+He is responsible for analysis and recommendations of investment grade Energy and Utility credits.
+Prior to joining AAM, Patrick was a Senior Vice President at Deerfield Capital Management.
+Patrick earned a BBA in Finance from the University of Iowa and a MBA in Finance, Economics and Accounting from the University of Chicago.